 Bray Park, a residential suburb in the Pine Rivers district, is immediately north of Strathpine and 20 km north-west of central Brisbane.

 Bray Park also has two other schools: Holy Spirit Catholic primary (1977) and Genesis Christian College (1991).
 Recreation spaces include a linear park along the suburbs southern boundary (Four Mile Creek), mostly named John Bray Park and the Les Hughes sporting complex on the northern boundary with netball, baseball and rugby facilities; Hughes was shire chair during 1973-82.
-An area west of the Hughes complex remained partly undeveloped in the mid-2000s.
 There is a shopping area in Gympie Road and the Kensington Village drive-in shopping centre is at the southern boundary of Bray Park.

 Bray Park's census populations have been: